writethedocs/www/docs/slack.rst

 - **No Direct Pitches** - Our Slack is not the place for sales pitches.
 Consider sponsoring one of our :doc:`conferences </conf/index>` instead!
 - **No links without context** - If you put a link in the chat without context or explanation, it may be deleted.
 - **No Brands** - If you're going to post, post as yourself, not as a brand.
 We are a community of individuals and we all exist outside of our day jobs and personal brands.

+If you see a message in a public channel that looks like spam, you can react to it with the ``:spam:`` reactji to bring the moderators' attention to it.

 Reporting Issues
 ~~~~~~~~~~~~~~~~